 Ismene’s eyes briefly closed at the soothing timbre of his voice.
 Her heart fluttered in her chest, and if she had been prone to fits was sure she would have passed out.
 She didn’t turn around right away.
-The surreal quality of the moment struck at her composure with unparalleled force.
-But his hand cupped her elbow from behind.
+The surreal quality of the moment struck at her composure with unparalleled force, but his hand cupped her elbow from behind.
 Surely he could feel the tenseness of her muscles vibrate into his fingers.

-She turned in a slow circle to face him, his fingers gently sliding down her lower arm until her hand rested in his.
-“Yes, my lord.”
+She composed her features and turned in a slow circle to face him, his fingers gently sliding down her lower arm until her hand rested in his.
+“Yes, Your Highness.”

-She did it again.
-She didn’t make eye contact and stared at their hands.
-Hers was smaller than his, and the slight cupping of their palms brought their fingertips together.
+She did it again—avoided eye contact and stared at their hands.
+Her fingertips and his joined in the cupping of their palms.
 Her heart pounded against her ribs, picking up rhythm with each second they were in contact, and she didn’t know why.